nursultanbolel/Pattern-Recognition-Works/README.md

 ## HW-5
 In this homework I added feature selection step to the HW-4. <br>
 After feature selection, I chose more meaningful and rich features.
-I used scikit-learn library provides the SelectKBest class to select a specific number of features.I selected features according to the k highest scores. <br>
+I used scikit-learn library provides the SelectKBest class to select a specific number of features.I selected features according to the k highest scores.
 * score_func: Chi-Squared
 * k: number of top features to select.
 * selected_features: holds indices of selected features <br>